Kočani: Features

-The town green, especially along the river bed and banks of the Kočani river, is the pride of the local people.
-The town is very clean and neat, for which it has proudly held the prestigious title of the cleanest town in North Macedonia.
+The town is green, especially along the riverbed and banks of the Kočani River, is the pride of the local people.
+The town is clean and neat, for which it has proudly held the title of the cleanest town in North Macedonia.

 Today Kočani is a modern town with planned infrastructure, avenues, many modern buildings and blocks of flats, a hospital, a shopping centre, a park and a newly built industrial zone.
-All this is carefully planned and structured, according to modern standards of living and esthetics.
-New suburbs are mainly built to the east where the town almost reaches the first houses of Orizari and to the West spreading over the industrial zone.
+New suburbs are mainly built to the east, where the town almost reaches the first houses of Orizari, and to the west, spreading over the industrial zone.

 Education

 The City of Kočani is served by four primary schools: